Consultative Selling Using a Common Problems Approach

 Now identify a problem that this feature solves.
 Continue to do this for a number of features; associating problems that each one solves.
 I recommend between ten and twenty, give or take.
 Create a list called “Common Problems Our Clients Experienced.” for all the problems that you solve.
 This is where Consultative Selling Skills magic occurs!

 If you bring a copy of this list to a meeting and present it to a prospective client, they will perceive you as an expert.
-An electronic copy can be emailed in advance so they can focus on what they want to discuss with you at your meeting.
-(By the way, this works for the phone as well!)
+A copy can also be emailed in advance so they can focus on what they want to discuss with you at your meeting.

-It won’t take long to get right down to the point, instead of wasting precious time fishing around asking lots of questions to pinpoint points of pain.
-For each problem your buyer confirms they have, apply the ICE Active listening approach to discern how deep the problem is.
+It won’t take long to get right down to the point, instead of wasting precious time fishing around asking lots of questions to pinpoint pain points.
+For each problem your buyer confirms they have, apply the ICE Active Listening approach to discern how deep the problem is.
 Make a note of the responses so you can reference them later in the selling cycle.